 Maternal, Infant and Early Childhood Home Visiting (MIECHV) is a federal grant administered by Children's Trust in South Carolina to coordinate the federal investment and delivery of voluntary home visiting services.
 Home visiting models improve health, development, and early learning; promote the prevention of child abuse and neglect; and provide support services for children and families.
-Children's Trust funds three evidence-based home visiting program models: Healthy Families America, Parents as Teachers, and Nurse-Family Partnership.
-To ensure our funded partners have the skills they need to be successful, we provide robust professional development and technical assistance from PASOS, Help Me Grow, and the South Carolina Infant Mental Health Association.

-Children's Trust of South Carolina, Inc. Management's Discussion and Analysis September 30, 2023

-Specialized training sessions addressed performance measures, infant massage, advocacy, fire safety, and continuous quality improvement.
-Through funding from the state's Preschool Development Birth Through Five grant, Children's Trust partners with South Carolina Department of Social Services and South Carolina First Steps to provide a workforce incentive program through the Institute for the Advancement of Family Support Professionals Career Compass.
-This program incentivizes practitioners and professionals for the completion of coursework and successful passing of assessments pertaining to their early childhood career path.
+Children's Trust funds three evidence-based home visiting program models: Healthy Families America, Nurse-Family Partnership and Parents as Teachers.
+To ensure skilled delivery of programs, we provide robust professional development and technical assistance from Help Me Grow, the South Carolina Infant Mental Health Association, and other state and national service providers.
+Specialized training sessions addressed performance measures, public awareness, home visitor safety, fatherhood engagement and continuous quality improvement.
+Through funding from the state's Preschool Development Birth Through Five grant, Children's Trust partners with the South Carolina Department of Social Services and South Carolina First Steps to provide a workforce support program through the Institute for the Advancement of Family Support Professionals Career Compass.
+Since the inception of the program, approximately 250 home visitors and early childhood interventionists engaged with the system, with more than 150 completing the pre-assessment.
+More than 25 have achieved full accreditation.

 The Strengthening Families Program (SFP) is an evidence-based program that works with families with children ages 6 to 11 to develop positive discipline practices, stay resilient in tough times, reduce conflict, improve communication and parenting skills, and assist children with social skills and school performance.
 Participants complete a 14-session weekly program.
 The sessions, which typically begin with a family meal and last 2.5 hours, include parents and children meeting separately to work with group leaders before coming together to finish with a shared activity.
-The skills are reinforced through weekly home practice assignments and report-backs.
+The skills are reinforced through weekly home practice assignments and facilitator follow-up.

-The Positive Parenting Program, more commonly known as Triple P, offers an increasingly intense suite of interventions, ensuring flexibility to meet the needs of families and communities and working to help parents better manage their child's behavior.
+The Positive Parenting Program, Triple P, offers a suite of interventions, ensuring flexibility to meet the needs of families and communities and working to help parents better manage their child's behavior.
 Triple P is designed to normalize the concept of seeking parenting support, give caregivers the confidence and skills to be self-sufficient and manage problems independently, and provide communities with population-level early interventions to prevent child maltreatment.
-Our work is focused on building Triple P services in Georgetown, Greenville, and Spartanburg Counties and includes funding, coaching, and training.
+Children's Trust provides funding, coaching, training, and connection to our Triple P South Carolina Network.
+This year, Children's Trust expanded to include Triple P Online, a series of learning modules addressing various parenting topics to help parents gain confidence and parenting skills.
+Caregivers in South Carolina can access this self-paced curriculum at no charge.

 Family Resource Centers are community-based places where families can access support services and information such as parenting classes, job training, mental health and family counseling, childcare, job training and more.
 Family resource centers can be found in various settings, including schools, hospitals, churches, community centers, and other organizations.
 Children's Trust leads the S.C.
 Family Support Network to build the capacity of family-serving organizations by promoting best practices, quality standards, capacity building, peer learning, and programming initiatives.
-Additionally, Children's Trust provides funding to Epworth Children's Center, the state lead for Circles of Parents program, to provide training and technical support for Family Support Network members in implementing peer-led, support groups for families connected to centers' services.
+Network members receive funding to deliver programs, peer mentoring, and concrete supports for families.